gregfrazier/boomstick/README.md

 1. Does this work?
   * No, not yet.
 I'm refactoring an earlier attempt that does work, so it will eventually get there.
 2. How is this better than Angular, Aurelia, Mithril, Vue, React, etc?
   * Short answer, it's not.
-Just an attempt to learn and keep brain active.
+Just an attempt to learn and keep my brain active.